 Bucknell’s athletics program is particularly rich and distinctive.
 Approximately one-fifth of all students participate in 27 varsity sports at the Division I level.
 Bucknell is a member of the Patriot League, whose member institutions share a commitment to the primacy of the academic experience.
-Bucknell has captured the Patriot League’s all-sports championship in 18 of the 27 years contested, but is equally proud that its graduation rate for athletes – 90 percent in the latest four-year average – is annually among the highest in the nation.
-Bucknell ranked #1 in the nation in the 2013 NCAA student-athlete graduation rate report and #2 in the 2014, 2015, and 2016 reports, and #4 in the 2017 survey.
+Bison Athletics has captured the Patriot League’s all-sports championship in 18 of the 28 years contested.
+Bucknell annually ranks among the national leaders in student-athlete graduation rate, including #5 in the most recent survey in 2018.
+Bucknell ranked #1 as recently as 2013.

 The campus is bordered by the Susquehanna River and Lewisburg, a historic small town in scenic central Pennsylvania.
 Most of the mid-Atlantic region’s major cities are within three or four-hour drives, including New York, Philadelphia, Baltimore, Pittsburgh, and Washington, D.C., and the University uses their resources on a regular basis.
 Still, the day-to-day life of faculty and students is clearly nonurban and nonsuburban, and the walk from downtown to the University among stately 19th-century homes, in the light of the borough’s signature street lamps, evokes the sense of an earlier, calmer America.
 Lewisburg also is ranked among the nation’s “most livable” small towns on the basis of key resources such as health care, safety, and the economic base.